The Birthday of Eileen Chang

 The 'green card' is issued to all new immigrants when they enter the United States of America.
 The individual is required by law to have this card with him/her at all times.
 The information on there has to be accurate.
 If it were ever discovered that the individual provided false information, he/she may be expelled even if he/she has attained full citizenship by then.
 The date on this card is September 30, 1920.
 This should put the matter at rest.

 On the same card, it is noted that Eileen Chang was admitted to the United States as an immigrant on October 22, 1955.
 As Chen pointed out, Eileen Zhang departed from Shanghai for Hong Kong in 1952.
-Between 1952 and 1955, she spent most of her time in Hong Kong except for a brief stay in Japan.
+Between 1952 and 1955, she spent most of her time in Hong Kong except for a brief trip in Japan.

 As a bonus, here is the back side of the 'green card' with Eileen's photograph.